All Episodes

 tucker carlson

-Yeah, they're such a lot.
+Yeah, there's such a lot.

 I mean, I just happen to know some of the topics.

-Like I was there for not many things, but some things, and you read about you know, something that you just happen to have direct knowledge of, and it's the account of it is so intentionally distorted.
+And you read about, you know, something that you just happen to have direct knowledge of, and it's the account of it is so intentionally distorted.

 Such a lie.

-And then people you know, you read about it's like, wait, I I remember when you had a DUI arrest or or whatever, and it's gone.
+And then people you know, you read about, it's like, wait, I, I remember when you had a DUI arrest or, or whatever, and it's gone.

-Um if they can't even keep the paid PR people out, then that suggests to me that the people who edit Wikipedia are probably making money on this.
+If they can't even keep the paid PR people out, then that suggests to me that the people who edit Wikipedia are probably making money on this.

 Like the fastest way would just be to bribe them, right?